Fourier Transform

 • Efficient implementation of depthwise separable convolutions

-• Probability: The PDF of \(X + Y\) for independent random variables is \(f_{X+Y} = f_X * f_Y\), computed efficiently via FFT
+• Probability.
+The PDF of \(X + Y\) for independent random variables is \(f_{X+Y} = f_X * f_Y\), computed efficiently via FFT

 Proof (convolution to product):

-Using the mathematical convention with \(\hat{f}(\xi) = \int f(x)e^{ix\xi} \, dx\): \[ \begin{align*} \mathcal{F}\{f * g\}(\xi) &= \int_{-\infty}^{\infty} (f * g)(x)e^{ix\xi} \, dx \\\\ &= \int_{-\infty}^{\infty} \left(\int_{-\infty}^{\infty} f(y)g(x-y) \, dy\right) e^{ix\xi} \, dx \\\\ &= \int_{-\infty}^{\infty} f(y) \left(\int_{-\infty}^{\infty} g(x-y)e^{ix\xi} \, dx\right) dy. \end{align*} \] Substituting \(u = x - y\) (so \(x = u + y\) and \(dx = du\)): \[ \begin{align*} &= \int_{-\infty}^{\infty} f(y) \left(\int_{-\infty}^{\infty} g(u)e^{i(u+y)\xi} \, du\right) dy \\\\ &= \int_{-\infty}^{\infty} f(y)e^{iy\xi} \left(\int_{-\infty}^{\infty} g(u)e^{iu\xi} \, du\right) dy \\\\ &= \left(\int_{-\infty}^{\infty} f(y)e^{iy\xi} \, dy\right) \cdot \left(\int_{-\infty}^{\infty} g(u)e^{iu\xi} \, du\right) \\\\ &= \hat{f}(\xi) \cdot \hat{g}(\xi). \end{align*} \] The interchange of integration order is justified by Fubini's theorem when \(f, g \in L^1(\mathbb{R})\).
+Using the mathematical convention with \(\hat{f}(\xi) = \int f(x)e^{ix\xi} \, dx\): \[ \begin{align*} \mathcal{F}\{f * g\}(\xi) &= \int_{-\infty}^{\infty} (f * g)(x)e^{ix\xi} \, dx \\\\ &= \int_{-\infty}^{\infty} \left(\int_{-\infty}^{\infty} f(y)g(x-y) \, dy\right) e^{ix\xi} \, dx \\\\ &= \int_{-\infty}^{\infty} f(y) \left(\int_{-\infty}^{\infty} g(x-y)e^{ix\xi} \, dx\right) dy. \end{align*} \] Substituting \(u = x - y\) (so \(x = u + y\) and \(dx = du\)): \[ \begin{align*} &= \int_{-\infty}^{\infty} f(y) \left(\int_{-\infty}^{\infty} g(u)e^{i(u+y)\xi} \, du\right) dy \\\\ &= \int_{-\infty}^{\infty} f(y)e^{iy\xi} \left(\int_{-\infty}^{\infty} g(u)e^{iu\xi} \, du\right) dy \\\\ &= \left(\int_{-\infty}^{\infty} f(y)e^{iy\xi} \, dy\right) \cdot \left(\int_{-\infty}^{\infty} g(u)e^{iu\xi} \, du\right) \\\\ &= \hat{f}(\xi) \cdot \hat{g}(\xi). \end{align*} \] The interchange of integration order is justified by Fubini's theorem when \(f, g \in L^1(\mathbb{R})\), applied to the real and imaginary parts of the integrand separately.

 Proof (product to convolution):

-Under sufficient regularity (for instance, \(f, g \in L^1\) with \(\hat f, \hat g \in L^1\)), the inversion formula gives \[ f(x) = \frac{1}{2\pi}\int \hat f(\eta) e^{-ix\eta}\, d\eta. \] Substituting into the Fourier transform of \(fg\) and applying Fubini: \[ \begin{align*} \mathcal{F}\{f \cdot g\}(\xi) &= \int_{-\infty}^{\infty} \left[\frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\, e^{-ix\eta}\, d\eta\right] g(x)\, e^{ix\xi}\, dx \\\\ &= \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\left[\int_{-\infty}^{\infty} g(x)\, e^{ix(\xi - \eta)}\, dx\right] d\eta \\\\ &= \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\, \hat g(\xi - \eta)\, d\eta = \frac{1}{2\pi}(\hat f * \hat g)(\xi). \end{align*} \]
+Under sufficient regularity (for instance, \(f, g \in L^1\) with \(\hat f, \hat g \in L^1\)), the inversion formula gives \[ f(x) = \frac{1}{2\pi}\int \hat f(\eta) e^{-ix\eta}\, d\eta. \] Substituting into the Fourier transform of \(fg\) and applying Fubini's theorem to the real and imaginary parts separately: \[ \begin{align*} \mathcal{F}\{f \cdot g\}(\xi) &= \int_{-\infty}^{\infty} \left[\frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\, e^{-ix\eta}\, d\eta\right] g(x)\, e^{ix\xi}\, dx \\\\ &= \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\left[\int_{-\infty}^{\infty} g(x)\, e^{ix(\xi - \eta)}\, dx\right] d\eta \\\\ &= \frac{1}{2\pi}\int_{-\infty}^{\infty} \hat f(\eta)\, \hat g(\xi - \eta)\, d\eta = \frac{1}{2\pi}(\hat f * \hat g)(\xi). \end{align*} \]

 Discrete Fourier Transform (DFT)